e2eq/Twitter-username-checker/readme.md

 To run it is simple:

-	- Open up your command line and type `python`
+	- Open up your command line and type python
 	- drag the twitter_checker.py in to your command line
 	- drag the .txt file with your usernames in and that's it, hit enter
+	- for example: python twitter_checker.py C:\xampp\htdocs\py\test.txt

 # Requirements